 Being in the Present.

 That says it all.
 You must have read the power of now & this and that.
 Being in the present moment is the new throwaway line.
 ACT defines Being in the present moment as not just being or coming at the moment but rather not trying to predict or change the experience.
 It is very easy to be in the present moment when we are happy.

 However, it is very difficult when our emotions are completely negative or something which we don’t want to experience.
 That is what getting back into where you are or in the present moment is challenging.
 It can be done with certain exercises of ACT.

 Self As a Context.

-We look at our self as our experiences our emotions and our thoughts.
+We look at our self as we experience our emotions and our thoughts.
 Although, this concept takes us away from this concept of us.
 It diffuses with the idea of our experiences.
 It gives us an alternative to look at ourselves from the outside of ourselves and of our current experience.
-We are not only what happens to us we are one experiencing what happens to us.
+We are not only what happens to us we are the ones experiencing what happens to us.

-Many times we confuse values with goals. values are not goals rather values are something that derives our goal.
+At times we confuse values with goals.
+Values are not goals rather values are something that derives our goal.
 Keeps us motivated to move towards our goals.
 Even though we want to live by our values the many times we quit.
 Consciously or unconsciously get away from Values.
 In ACT values become a defining factor that moves towards our goals.

 Commit to our actions.

 This is the last vertex of the hex flex.
 This is where our long-term goals and our short-term goals are committed to our values.
 Behaviors that are rewarded and that can change our life.
 Knowing what type of behavior and awareness about this behavior can impact us.